MicrosoftDocs/windowsserverdocs/WindowsServerDocs/storage/storage-spaces/performance-history-for-drives.md

 > Applies To: Windows Server Insider Preview build 17090 and later

 This sub-topic of [Performance history for Storage Spaces Direct](performance-history.md) describes in detail the performance history collected for drives.

-## Eligibility

-Performance history is collected separately for every drive in the cluster storage subsystem.
-This excludes OS boot drives.
+Performance history is available for every drive in the cluster storage subsystem.
+However, it is not available for OS boot drives.

    > [!NOTE]
    > Performance history cannot be collected for drives in a server that is down.
-Collection resumes automatically when the server comes back up.
+Collection will resume automatically when the server comes back up.

 ## Series names and units